Seagate/cortx-hare/Quick Start Guide.md

   sudo tee -a /etc/hosts <<< '<IP address of node-1> s3.seagate.com'
   ```

-2. Configure S3 client: <!-- XXX Which file should this data be put in? -->
+2. Configure the S3 client based on the data below.: <!-- XXX Which file should this data be put in? -->

   ```
   Access Key: anything